-In his four seasons at Central Michigan, Kevin Gamble has made a notable impact on the program, particularly in his areas of specialization, player development and offense.
+In his five seasons at Central Michigan, Kevin Gamble has made a notable impact on the program, particularly in his areas of specialization, player development and offense.
 Drawing upon his NBA roots, Gamble has overseen the progress and growth of several key Chippewas, including the likes of Braylon Rayson and Chris Fowler.

 Gamble played collegiately at Iowa for Dr. Tom Davis, Keno Davis' father, and was a member of the 1986-87 Iowa team that won 30 games and advanced to the Elite Eight of the NCAA Tournament.